Pipe Marking Basics: OSHA and ANSI/ASME Labeling Standards

 - Pipes containing potentially hazardous contents

-- Pipes serves a safety purpose, as part of hazard prevention or emergency response
+- Pipes are part of a hazard prevention or emergency response system

 - Pipes needed to redirect the flow, shut off, or adjust for maintenance or other necessary work